awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ------
 #### [ C ]

-When you specify an AWS KMS CMK for a keyring in the AWS Encryption SDK for C, you must use the Amazon Resource Name \(ARN\) of the CMK\.
-In an encryption keyring, you can specify the key ARN or alias ARN\.
-In a decryption keyring, you must use the key ARN\.
-For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
-To find the alias ARN, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) API\.
+To identify an AWS KMS CMK in an encryption keyring, specify a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-arn)\.
+In a decryption keyring, you must use a key ARN\.
+For details, see [Identifying CMKs in a AWS KMS Keyring](#kms-keyring-id)\.

 For a complete example, see [string\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/string.cpp)\.